In this post, I’m going to recommend my favorite Free Stock Charts programs.

 If you’ve been following me for any length of time, you know how much I like candlestick charts.
 They’re easy to read and provide lots of nuance for the eagle-eyed day trader.

 Those of you who like candlestick charts as well might like these free charting software options.
 They all have limitations, but they’re great for beginners on a budget.
-Having said that, take a look at these free stock charts websites!
+Having said that, take a look at these free chart websites!

 I’m a big fan of TradingView because it’s practically made for day traders.
 You can view between one- and 15-minute timeframes.